Fantasy Points Logo - Wordmark

 Russell Wilson (Pit, 37)

 The Broncos released Wilson last March despite having to absorb an $85 million cap hit over two years, which was the largest dead money charge for a single player in NFL history.
 The Steelers signed him to a one-year deal for the veteran minimum of $1.21 million since the Broncos owed him $38 million last year.
-The Steelers named him the starter over Justin Fields in late August but a lingering calf injury from training camp kept him out of the lineup for the first six weeks of the season.
-Mike Tomlin controversially inserted him into the starting lineup once he was healthy in Week 7 despite Justin Fields opening the season with a 4-2 record.
+The Steelers named him the starter over Justin Fields in late August, but a lingering calf injury from training camp kept him out of the lineup for the first six weeks of the season.
+Mike Tomlin controversially inserted him into the starting lineup once he was healthy in Week 7, despite Justin Fields opening the season with a 4-2 record.

-Wilson initially gave the offense a spark and he wouldn’t relinquish the starting job the rest of the season.
-He led them to a playoff berth but the Steelers also lost the final five games to be eliminated by the Ravens in the Wild Card Round.
+Wilson initially gave the offense a spark, and he wouldn’t relinquish the starting job for the rest of the season.
+He led them to a playoff berth, but the Steelers also lost the final five games to be eliminated by the Ravens in the Wild Card Round.
 Wilson completed 214/336 passes (63.7%) for 2482 yards (7.4 YPA), 16 TDs (4.8%), and 5 INTs (1.5%).
 He added 43/155/2 rushing to finish as the QB16 with 16.5 FPG in 11 starts.
 Wilson ranked 38th in sack rate (8.5%) but fifth in turnover-worthy throw rate (1.8%) and sixth in checkdown rate (11.6%) among 43 QBs who attempted 150+ passes.
 Wilson is set to turn 37 years old but still showed he could be a low-end starting quarterback.
-He’ll at least be a stopgap option for a QB-needy team but he’s unlikely to get anything more than a two-year deal.
+He’ll at least be a stopgap option for a QB-needy team, but he’s unlikely to get anything more than a two-year deal.

 Fringe NFL Starter/Top Backups